'It’s Disappointing': Town Hall Brewery Temporarily Closes Amid COVID Surge, Mandates

 “This is my family.
 The people that work here, some of them that were managers here have worked here for 20 years.
 And I don’t want to let them down,” he said.
 “I have friends that are customers that have been coming her for 20 years, and I enjoy what I do.
 So I think it’s gonna get back to normal … everything’s gonna work out.”

-Reopening will be dependent on dropping case numbers, as well as the possible return of students to the University of Minnesota campus.MORE NEWS: Judge Orders Mercy Hospital To Keep COVID Patient On Ventilator
+Reopening will be dependent on dropping case numbers, as well as the possible return of students to the University of Minnesota campus.MORE NEWS: Rochester Institutes Short-Term Mask Mandate

 In the meantime, the other Town Hall locations will remain open, Rifakes says.